© Donal G. Burke 2014

 A wall memorial to the O Kellys of Gurtray erected in the Roman Catholic parish church of Boula, near Gurtray and Kilmalinoge.

 One of the headstones erected at the O Kelly burial plot at Kilmalinoge.
 Several of the family were Knights of the Sovereign Military Hospitaller Order of St. John of Jerusalem of Rhodes and of Malta and members of the Irish Association of that Order, with Count Ambrose Alexander O Kelly, second son of Count John Appleyard holding the rank of Bailiff Grand Cross of Honour and Devotion.

 Count Eoin Peter O Kelly de Gallagh and Tycooly, the senior-most grandson of John Appleyard O Kelly, was the last of the male line to reside at Gurtray and, dying in 2004, was buried in Kilmalinoge.
 As his sister Maureen Jeanne was unmarried, Gurtray passed to the Deasy family as a result of the marriage of Count Eoin O Kelly’s sister Sheila Marie to Rickard Deasy of Carrigahorig, Co.
-Tipperary and in 2007 was put up for sale.
-The O Kelly family, however, maintained their connection with the family burial plot, with Count Eoin O Kelly’s sister Countess Maureen O Kelly de Gallagh and Tycooly interred there following her death in September of 2013.
+Tipperary.
+The O Kelly family maintained their connection with the family burial plot, with Count Eoin O Kelly’s sister Countess Maureen O Kelly de Gallagh and Tycooly interred there following her death in September of 2013.

 Earliest surviving headstones

 Among the earliest surviving headstones in the church and graveyard are two located within the church against the internal face of the west gable.
 The earlier of the two is a fragment of a broken stone, bearing the inscription;